tanvir-utexas/PaPr/Readme.md

 ## PaPr with Existing Patch Reduction Methods

 PaPr can be integrated with state-of-the-art patch reduction methods, such as [ToMe](https://arxiv.org/abs/2210.09461).
 We use the Augreg pretrained ViT-B-16 architecture as the baseline.
 We sweep token merging ratio (r) for different pruning ratio (z).
-Integration of PaPr achieves Pareto-optimal performance, thus, PaPr can enhance existing patch reduction methods.
+Integration of PaPr achieves Pareto-optimal performance.
 <div align="center">
   <img width="70%" alt="CAM Comparison" src="./assets/tome_with_papr.png">
 </div>